 AI For Main Line Clog Calls

-Edit call volume, buyer intent, 25% lift, and average urgent job value.
+Edit call volume, qualified intent, 25% lift, and average urgent job value.

 The business case for emergency main line clog call teams

-Start with the calls the business already earned, then estimate which ones can become appointments, jobs, consults, or useful follow-ups.
+Start with the calls the business already earned, then estimate which ones can become appointments, jobs, consults, or useful follow ups.

 - Monthly main line clog, multiple drain backup, floor drain, sewer smell, and slow toilet calls

-- Dispatchable urgent intent share of those calls
+- Dispatchable urgent intent and after-hours mix

 - A conservative 25% lift from immediate answering and cleaner intake